Previous | Next | Home

 Introduction

-Android is an operating system and software development kit written by Google, running on smartphones, tablet computers, and other such small, mobile devices.
-It was introduced in 2007, but only in 2009 did significant numbers of Android-powered devices begin to be available.
-As of late 2010 there were more than 100 different Android phones on the market worldwide (most having appeared only within the past year), with more coming and the first serious tablet Android computers beginning to make their appearance.
-Since the devices that run Android are small, highly-connected computers, often with sensors like GPS, acceleration, magnetic field, etc, they (and their competitors, like the RIM Blackberry, Apple iPhone, Microsoft Windows Phone, and Nokia Symbian systems) are the future of web communication and mobile computing.
+Android is an operating system and software development kit distributed freely by Google that runs on smartphones, tablet computers, and other such small, mobile devices.
+Development on Android began in 2003 by a small start-up, Android, Inc., which Google acquired in 2005.
+Android was announced publicly in 2007 and the first phone running it was released in 2008, but only in 2009-2010 did significant numbers of Android-powered devices begin to be available.
+Since that time there has been a virtual explosion in the popularity of Android and it has rapidly become the dominant mobile operating system in the world.
+Since the devices that run Android are small, highly-connected computers, often with sensors like GPS, acceleration, magnetic field, etc, they (and their competitors, like the Apple iPhone, RIM Blackberry, and Microsoft Windows Phone) are the future of web communication and mobile computing.

-Our primary interest here is in the technical aspects of how to program Android devices, with particular emphasis on scientific and educational applications.
-But it is important to understand at least in outline the features and appeal of an operating system that is presently (late 2010) inspiring consumers to activate more than 300,000 new Android smartphones per day.
+Our primary interest here is in the technical aspects of how to program Android devices.
+But it is important to understand at least in outline the features and appeal of an operating system that is inspiring consumers to activate more than 1.5 million new Android devices per day, and which Gartner Research predicts may be activated on 1 billion new devices in this year alone (with 75% of those activations in the developing world).

 Android Tools Are Open-Source and Free